Cornrows

+The name cornrows refers to the layout of crops in corn and sugar cane fields in the Americas and Caribbean, where enslaved Africans were displaced during the Atlantic slave trade.
+According to Black folklore, cornrows were often used to communicate on the Underground Railroad and by Benkos Biohó during his time as a slave in Colombia.
+They often serve as a form of Black self-expression, especially among African Americans, but have been stigmatized in some cultures.
+Cornrows are traditionally called "kolese" or "irun didi" in Yoruba, and are often nicknamed "didi braids" in the Nigerian diaspora.

-Depending on the region of the world, cornrows are worn by both sexes, and are, on some occasions, adorned with beads, hair cuffs, or cowrie shells.
-The duration of weaving cornrow braids can take may up to five hours, depending on the quantity and width.
+Cornrows are worn by both sexes, and are sometimes adorned with beads, shells, or hair cuffs.
+The duration of braiding cornrows may take up to five hours, depending on the quantity and width.
 Often favored for their easy maintenance, cornrows can be left in for weeks at a time if maintained through careful washing of the hair and natural oiling of the scalp.
-Braids are considered a protective styling on African curly hair as they allow for easy and restorative growth.
-Braids pulled too tightly or worn for longer lengths of time and on different hair types can cause a type of hair loss known as traction alopecia.
+Braids are considered a protective styling on African curly hair as they allow for easy and restorative growth; braids pulled too tightly or worn for longer lengths of time and on different hair types can cause a type of hair loss known as traction alopecia.

 History

-The oldest known depictions of hairstyles that appear to be cornrows or braids are the statues known as the Venus of Brassempouy and the Venus of Willendorf, which date to 25,000-30,000 years ago and were found in modern day France and Austria.